Zephyr-Azurewolf/OpenClaw/README.md

 Deployment Files:

-🔗 [View the 'V.6' branch] for the full bootstrap scripts.
+🔗 [View the 'V.6' branch] for the full bootstrap script.

 # Systemd Configuration:
 See: